mattoxb/uiuc-cs491-cap/content/lectures/divide-and-conquer.md

        - title: Divide and Conquer
          url: /videos/divide-and-conquer
          display: true
-       - title: The Sorcerer's Apprentics
+       - title: The Sorcerer's Apprentice
          url: https://video.disney.com/watch/sorcerer-s-apprentice-fantasia-4ea9ebc01a74ea59a5867853
          description: A warning that divide and conquer doesn't always go like you think it will.
          display: true